MechanicalRabbit/DataKnots.jl/doc/src/start.md

     =#

 The more general form of `Lift`, documented in the reference, can be used to handle more complex situations.
+How the lifted function is treated as a pipeline constructor depends upon that function's input and output signature.

 ### Query Parameters

 The `run` function takes named parameters.
-Each argument passed via named parameter is converted into a `DataKnot` and made available as a global label available anywhere in the pipeline.
+Each argument passed via named parameter is converted into a `DataKnot` and then made available as a label accessable anywhere in the pipeline.

     run(ChicagoData, It.AMT, AMT=100000)
     #=>